 Philip Martin, Andrew Balmford, Piero Visconti and Rhys E. Green

-Since it was first proposed as a metric for assessing progress in reducing the rate of loss of biodiversity, the intactness of biodiversity has become an influential concept in the measurement of the state of wild nature [1].
-The Biodiversity Intactness Index (BII) is intended to be an indicator of the average abundance of a large and diverse set of wild species in a given geographical area, relative to a reference level: either the abundance assumed in pre-modern times [1] or that expected to prevail in vegetation cover unaffected by human activities under current climate conditions [2].
-Global mapping of the BII [2] is based upon regression models of the total abundance of species of several taxa in relation to land use, land use intensity, human population density and distance from roads extrapolated using largely remotely-sensed data.
-It is a modelled estimate of current total abundance expressed as a proportion of the total abundance expected in primary vegetation in the same locality in the absence of human activities.
+Since it was first proposed as a metric for assessing progress in reducing the rate of biodiversity loss, the intactness of biodiversity has become an influential concept [1].
+The Biodiversity Intactness Index (BII) is intended to be an indicator of the average abundance of wild species in a given geographical area, relative to a reference level: either the abundance assumed in pre-modern times [1] or that expected to prevail in primary vegetation under current climatic conditions [2].
+The BII has several advantages over other biodiversity indicators.
+For example, it reduces the risk of setting conservation goals that are insufficiently ambitious because of shifting baselines [3] in which misleading short-term comparisons are made of the current state of biodiversity with that in the recent past.

-The BII has several advantages, not least that it reduces the risk of setting conservation goals that are insufficiently ambitious because of the shifting baselines syndrome [3] in which misleading short-term comparisons are made of the current state of biodiversity with that in the recent past.
-These advantages have been widely recognised.
-The BII has been endorsed by the Group on Earth Observations of the Biodiversity Observation Network and adopted by the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) as a "core" indicator of trends and biodiversity and ecosystem services.
+Recently, the BII has been endorsed by the Group on Earth Observations of the Biodiversity Observation Network and adopted by the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) as a "core" indicator of trends and biodiversity and ecosystem services.
 This means that IPBES assessments must use it to report on progress towards the Convention on Biodiversity’s Aichi targets 12 and 14 (extinction risk and ecosystem resilience).
 It has also been adopted by the Biodiversity Indicators Partnership as an indicator to track progress towards Aichi target 5 (that the rate of habitat loss is reduced by half by 2020).